3dem/relion-documents/source/Installation.rst

 Also code in this environment will be updated intermittently.
 You can incorporate the latest changes by running::

     conda env update -f environment.yml

+If you are using NVIDIA GPUs of the Blackwell generation (50x0) or newer, please use ``environmenet_blackwell.yml`` instead.

 .. warning::
     You should **NOT** activate this ``relion-5.0`` conda environment when compiling and using RELION;